justvr/balkan-bread/src/pages/blog/24-01-2020-finding-an-apartment/index.en.md

 Hi, I'm working as... and earning….
 I don't smoke.
 I don't have a pet.
 I want to rent an apartment as soon as possible and I would like to take a look at yours. (in German and English)

 I wasn’t that shocked the first time I saw 50 people waiting for an apartment viewing.
-Rows of stakeholders are inevitable.
 At least it makes it easy to find the right building.

 I decided to use the time spent apartment hunting for something positive.
 I always greeted the crowd I’d see outside viewings.
 We’d talk a little and exchange experiences.
 I’d even meet some again at other viewings.
 We checked out many of the same apartments.
 We dreamed of a time when we could all turn off the notifications on our apartment-hunting apps.